Allozymes looks to upend chemical manufacturing with rapid enzyme engineering and $5M seed – TechCrunch

-Enzymes are chains of amino acids, the “building blocks of life” among of the many things encoded in DNA.
+Enzymes are chains of amino acids, the “building blocks of life” among the many things encoded in DNA.
 These large, complex molecules bind to other substances in a way that facilitates a chemical reaction, say turning sugars in a cell into a more usable form of energy.

 One also finds enzymes in the world of manufacturing, where major companies have identified and isolated enzymes that perform valuable work like taking some cheap base ingredients and making them combine into a more useful form.
 Any company that sells or needs lots of any particular chemical that doesn’t appear abundantly in nature probably has enzymatic processes to aid in creating more of it.

 But it’s not like there’s just an enzyme for everything.
 When you’re inventing new molecules from scratch, like a novel drug or flavoring, there’s no reason why there should be a naturally occurring enzyme that reacts with or creates it.
-No animal synthesizes allergy medicine in its cells.
-So companies must find or create new enzymes that do what’s needed.
+No animal synthesizes allergy medicine in its cells, so companies must find or create new enzymes that do what’s needed.
 The problem is that enzymes are generally at least 100 units long, and there are 20 amino acids to choose from, meaning for even the simplest novel enzyme you’re looking at uncountably numerous variations.

 By starting with known enzymes and systematically working through variations that seem intuitively like they might work, researchers have been able to find new and useful enzymes, but the process is complex and slow even when fully automated: at most a couple hundred a day, and that’s if you happen to have a top-of-the-line robotic lab.